gvwilson/sdxjs/virtual-machine/index.md

 ---

 Computers don't execute JavaScript directly.
+Instead,
-Each processor has its own <span g="instruction_set">instruction set</span>, and it's the job of a <span g="compiler">compiler</span> to translate high-level language into those instructions.
+each processor has its own <span g="instruction_set">instruction set</span>, and a compiler translates high-level languages into those instructions.
 Compilers often use an intermediate representation called <span g="assembly_code">assembly code</span>
 that gives instructions human-readable names instead of numbers.
 To understand more about how JavaScript actually runs we will simulate a very simple processor with a little bit of memory.
+If you want to dive deeper,
+have a look at [Bob Nystrom][nystrom-bob]'s excellent *[Crafting Interpreters][crafting-interpreters]*.
-You may also want to check out the game [Human Resource Machine][human-resource-machine], which asks you to solve puzzles of increasing difficulty using an even simpler processor.
+You may also enjoy [Human Resource Machine][human-resource-machine], which asks you to solve puzzles of increasing difficulty using a processor almost as simple as ours.

 ## What is the architecture of our virtual machine?